mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 ![anchor](/public/anchor.png)

 #### Conclusion
-SwiftUI provides us so many great tools that we can use to build impressive views.
-Anchor preferences feature is one of the powerful hidden gems of SwiftUI.
+*SwiftUI* provides us so many great tools that we can use to build impressive views.
+Anchor preferences feature is one of the powerful hidden gems of *SwiftUI*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!